sikandaramla/Docs/aspnet/fundamentals/static-files.rst

   - index.htm
   - index.html

-The first file found from the list will be servered as if the request was the fully qualified URI (although the browser URL will continue to show the URI requested).
+The first file found from the list will be severed as if the request was the fully qualified URI (although the browser URL will continue to show the URI requested).

 The following code shows how to change the default file name to *mydefault.html*.